Public relations director

 While attending ASU, Milazzo was also a member of the Division I women's soccer team, and involved in Fellowship of Christian Athletes, Programing and Activities Board, Sparky's Team and Student-Athlete Advisory Committee.

-Milazzo is responsible for the content and promotion of information on the district's "school news" site; publications such as Red Raider magazine and the BeLA newsletter; and the district's main social media accounts such as Facebook, Instagram and Twitter, which are used to promote, educate and inform the community on happenings within the district.
+Milazzo is responsible for the content and promotion of information on the district's "school news" website; publications such as Red Raiders magazine and the BeLA newsletter; and the district's main social media accounts such as Facebook, Instagram and Twitter, which are used to promote, educate and inform the community on happenings within the district.
 That includes featuring employees and students, school partnerships, special projects and other newsworthy information regarding Bellefonte Area School District.
-That is done through written articles, photos and videos, podcasts and more.
+That is done through articles, photos, podcasts, videos and more.
 While not the district's spokeswoman, she is, however, the facilitator with news media to provide them with story ideas about BASD and/or point reporters in the right direction of the appropriate employee to speak with.
 She also works closely with state agencies such as the Pennsylvania Department of Education to provide the public with information about how affairs at the state level may affect the district and community.

 Heading into the position, Milazzo brought more than 12 years of communication experience, including that in news, production and public relations.
 Among that included job offers upon college graduation as the sports editor at the Juneau Empire in Juneau, Alaska and general news reporter at the Turnagain Times in the Glacier City region of Anchorage Borough.
 That was followed by a reporting job with Greater Niagara Newspapers in Niagara Falls, N.Y., which helped bring her back home to western New York.